Working Together For Safety

-- Don’t leave your books or purse unattended, even if only for a second.
+- Don’t leave your books or purse unattended for even a second.

-- Write your name someplace hidden in each of your books, this will help the UPD recover the book.
+- Write your name someplace hidden in each of your books.
+This will help UPD recover the book.

 - Engrave all your valuable goods.
-(Engraver is available at UPD)
+An engraver is available at UPD.

 Harassment is defined as an offense with the intent to harass, annoy, alarm, abuse, torment or embarrass by telephone or writing.
-Harassment is also a communication which is obscene or threatening.
+Harassment is also a communication that is obscene or threatening.

 Harassment is a Class B misdemeanor, punishable by a fine of up to $2,000 and/or up to 180 days in jail.

-Over 1 million vehicles are stolen every year nationwide.
-In the time it takes you to read this web page, nine cars will be stolen!
+Over one million vehicles are stolen every year nationwide.
+In the time it takes you to read this web page, nine cars will be stolen.

 Protect Your Vehicle

-- Lock your car and pocket the key when you leave—even if it’s just for a minute.
-Close the windows and make sure the trunk is locked.
+- Lock your car and pocket the key when you leave, even if it’s just for a minute.
+Close car windows and make sure the trunk is locked.